adhocteam/homework/slow_widgets/README.md

 * Is slow looking up nearby widgets
 * Does not provide user feedback when importing favorite widgets

+The task is to plan out priorities for technical improvement for this application, given the following context:
+* A team is in place to implement changes
-The metrics below are all that are currently captured for this application.
-Given that provided context, how would you approach planning technical improvement for this application?
+* The metrics below are all that are currently captured for the application
+* Assume a 6 week period with multiple deploy windows to improve the application

 ### Appendix A